difio/difio/README.md

 or what to upgrade.
 Difio seeks to minimize the risk of upgrading upstream packages inside your applications.

 Difio is a Django based application.
-For development quearies please head to the [difio-devel](https://groups.google.com/forum/#!forum/difio-devel) group.
+For development queries please head to the [difio-devel](https://groups.google.com/forum/#!forum/difio-devel) group.